 Acrylic paint now a days is non-toxic, but that does not mean it is harmless.
 Toxicity is determined by the response of a given element on a living creature, cells, or tissue.
 There are many toxicity scales and ratings that have varied effects on different age groups and genders.

 Acrylic paint does not contain pharmaceutical-grade chemicals that are skin-safe, especially for people with eczema or sensitivity.
 There are paints that are specially designed for use on the skin since they are constructed in a different way.
 They don’t use acrylics, but rather a foundation similar to that found in women’s skincare and cosmetics products.
-This makes them completely safe to use, though they should be wiped off as soon as the fun is over to avoid absorbing too much into your skin.
+This makes them completely safe to use.
+Though wipe off the paint as soon as the fun is over to avoid absorbing too much into your skin.

 Is Acrylic Paint Toxic When Consumed?